 b.
 The name of the student or students alleged to have committed the violation, and, if known, their address, telephone number, and email address.

 c.
-A statement of the provision or provisions of this Code that have been violated.
+A statement of the provision or provisions of the Code that have been violated.

 d.
 The date when the violation occurred.

 e.
-A summary of the conduct or the essential facts asserted to violate this Code.
+A summary of the conduct or the essential facts asserted to violate the Code.

 f.
 The signature of the person filing the complaint.

 3. The Office of Student Affairs shall investigate all complaints.
 Within five (5) business days of the filing of a complaint, the Dean shall determine whether there are reasonable grounds to believe that a violation of the Code has occurred.
 If it is determined that reasonable grounds exist, pre-hearing procedures will be initiated.
 At this point the College becomes the Complainant throughout the student conduct process.

 4. If at any point the Dean determines that charges are not warranted or that insufficient evidence exists to continue, the charges may be withdrawn.
 In the event charges are withdrawn, the student shall be notified via mail and email within two (2) business days of the decision.

 1. The Dean shall appoint a Student Conduct Officer.
 The Student Conduct Officer shall be a member of the faculty, administration, or the Office of Student Affairs.

 2. The Student Conduct Officer will email and mail, via campus mailbox, a written notice of the charges to the Respondent.
 Failure to respond to a written notice of charges is a violation of the Code and may result in additional charges.
 The notice will also remind the Respondent of how to access the Code so that the student can understand the procedures that will be followed.
 The written notice of charges shall include a statement of the essential facts constituting a violation of the Code.